r0r0x-xx/AeroSpace-Cybersecurity/README.md

 - Mission data handling software: This software manages the collection, storage, and transmission of data generated by payload systems.
 - Communication and telemetry software: This software controls the transmission and reception of signals between the satellite and ground stations.
 For example, protocols based on CCSDS (Consultative Committee for Space Data Systems).
 - Diagnostic and monitoring software: This software performs real-time monitoring of all subsystems, detecting failures and executing recovery protocols.
-- Thermal Control Software: This software coordinates thermal regulation systems to maintain hardware operating conditions.
+- Thermal control software: This software coordinates thermal regulation systems to maintain hardware operating conditions.
 - Security and encryption software: This software protects communications and data from unauthorized access or malicious interference.
 - Propulsion management software: Monitors and controls propulsion systems during orbital maneuvers.
 For example systems on RIT-22 ionization thrusters.
 - Payload software: This controls mission-specific instruments, such as cameras, sensors, or radars.